 Application of the principles of design, and this is surely socio-ecological engineering, will, if applied to solve social problems ethically and morally, lead the designer to sustainable solutions.
 The Three Ethics frame the application, and also allow us a way past ideologies and beliefs so that we may engage in solutioneering regardless of background.
 I have tried to capture this in the following verbiage:

-Care of the Earth: One must determine their own reasons for seeking to design sustainable systems, but the principles are not inherently chained to ideology.
+: One must determine their own reasons for seeking to design sustainable systems, but the principles are not inherently chained to ideology.
 It is enough to understand the planet is a series of nested systems, all interdependent and indivisible.
 The ecological services provided by the natural world are the basis of all human activities, thus require careful and thoughtful interaction.
 Whether provided by a benevolent God or the Chaotic Universe, they represent limits to what we can do on this planet.
 Those who hope for a long future for humankind have little choice but to learn to live within these limits.

 Permaculture design principles, being pragmatic, science-based ecological engineering, provide a common means to create solutions that break down ideological barriers.

-Care of People: Care of People is not an ideological stance, it is a requirement of a healthy biological system.
+: Care of People is not an ideological stance, it is a requirement of a healthy biological system.
 The battle between competitive free market systems and systems with extensive social safety nets comes down to one point: a healthy system requires all parts to be healthy to function optimally.
 When any one part of a system functions below optimum levels, the entire system becomes vulnerable.
 If each individual is being productive, the waste byproducts (crime, violence, mental illness, etc.) of society will be reduced.

-Share the Surplus: Abundance is waste if not productively used.
+: Abundance is waste if not productively used.
 Storing up supplies for lean times and emergencies is a good use of surplus, but uneaten food left to spoil is time and energy allowed to dissipate.
 These things become pollutants if not put to productive use.
 Over-abundance of food/resources leads to an abundance of population which overtakes ecosystem services, leading to a collapse of the population back to a level equal to the food available.
 What is first deemed to be abundance becomes a cause of crisis as excess flows through segments of the system, inevitably disrupting it.
 This is wholly independent of ideology.
 Using surplus to meet the goals of the first two ethics is sound system design.

 Building a New System: Opting Out, Opting In